FeedMapping/Schema/README.md

 This _168 (mapping) and 618 (feeding)_ stand as  [the whole scheme](https://translate.google.com/translate?js=n&sl=id&tl=en&u=https://github.com/chetabahana/chetabahana.github.io/wiki/Skema#Implementasi) of The M+F to C1+C2 which act as the base prime pairs **[(2,3) of DNA](#tabulate-prime-by-the-power-of-168)** to become **[23 pairs of Chromosomes](#tabulate-prime-by-the-power-of-168)**.

 [![generate the prime](https://user-images.githubusercontent.com/36441664/86481184-b72b9280-bd79-11ea-899b-51db929fc3d2.png)](https://github.com/eq19)

+By the configuration above then on the upper scheme the central of metatron will turn to seven (7) circles.
+So combine it with the other 12 circles they will forms as the 19's.

 ### [Our Lisence](#3rd-step-q1337-114)